monkey5an/tw-player-notes/content/05-items/shadiphid.md

 * It takes about 5 minutes for the spider to reach full size, during which time she explores her surroundings and frequently nibbles at her rear end.
 Players with _passive Perception > 13_ will notice that she is activating her spinnerets.
 * When the growth phase is done, the spider has the body size of a large rabbit, and she stands the height of a medium-sized dog.

+Once activation is complete, and the spider has finished growing, it will immediately look for a doorway or any other suitable space across which she can weave a portal door.

+Once she's constructed the base of her web, she will wait for consent from a creature.
+Consent amounts to standing near the web and touching it.

+As soon as one touches the web, the spider, with unsurprising grace, will rapidly entomb the creature in silk, attaching it to the web as though it were prey.
+She will then bite the entombed creature, draining it of life until there is nothing left but withered silk and what looks like large flakes of dry skin.

+The energy of her feast is visible within her body, which is now crawling with impossibly small glyphs, undulating in organic patterns that spread from the spider and course through the strands of her web, extending even into the space around it.

+And then, at once, the energy is gone.
+The patterns erased.
+The creature has passed through the portal.
+The spider goes quiet.
+Waiting, again.

 # How the Shadiphid Came to Yeemik

 Here's how Yeemik remembers the story: